Open Now

 Food Scraps

 Coffee grounds, food waste, and more can get stuck in your drain.
 Sometimes, when washing dishes and clearing up after a meal, you may inadvertently wash bits of food down the sink.
 Over time, the food can sit in the pipe and become lodged.
 Old food items will begin to rot, and you will find a foul smell coming out of the pipes.
-The food may be too solid or large to go down the water channels.
+The food may be too solid or extensive to go down the water channels.

 Invest in a sink strainer that covers the drain opening.
 It will catch pieces of food you can dispose of in your garbage.